Streemo/reactive-date/README.md

 **Goal**: Provide just one (unix-time) getter obtain reactive date value; should mimic `Date.now()`.

-**Other Formats?**: Obtain manually as `Date` constructor takes a unix-time argument - and this package provides reactive unix-time.
+**Other Date Formats?**: Obtain manually as `Date` constructor takes a unix-time argument - and this package provides reactive unix-time.

 **Underneath**: Polling interval with configurable period.